Akali Phula Singh

 The Khalsa Artillery, led by Mian Ghausa bypassed the tribesmen, and reached the bank of Landai, and trained its heavy guns on the opposite bank.
 Azim Khan made a dash from Peshawar and joined the forces of Afghans on the opposite Bank of Landai.
 He could not cross the stream due to the heavy bombardment by Khalsa forces from this side of Landai.
 On the other front of war, Sarkar Khalsa launched an offensive at Pir Sabak Hill.
 This war was not evenly matched, but Khalsa was outnumbered by the sheer number of Afghans, Khalsa forces made up this by their disciplined and well trained army.

 Tribal forces fought desperately but were overcome by Sarkar Khalsa's Gurkhas and Mussalman Najibs.
 Then Akali Phula Singh and his nihangs moved up to give them the coup de grace .
 They drove the Khattaks and Yusufzais before them, four thousand Afghans were left dead on the field.
-Sarkar Khalsa's fatalities were in hundreds, but still this was too much, cause in those 500 or so soldiers there was one who equaled 125,000, Akali Phula Singh.
+Sarkar Khalsa's fatalities were in hundreds, but still this was too much, because in those 500 or so soldiers there was one who equaled 125,000, Akali Phula Singh.
 While pursuing Afghanis, Akali Phula Singh's horse was shot under him.
 He took an elephant and pressed on.
 The error cost him his life.
 Afghanis saw the man who has so often humbled them, and trained their muskets on him.
 Phula Singh was riddled with bullets.
 He collapsed in his howdah, exhorting nihangs with the last breath of his body not to give way.
-Mohammed Azim Khan retreated to Peshawar but was too ashamed to face h is people and thus he returned to Afghanistan and died soon.
+Mohammed Azim Khan retreated to Peshawar but was too ashamed to face his people and thus he returned to Afghanistan and died soon.

 Excerpts taken from these books.